-March 14, Day 10: Options.
+March 13, Day 10: Options.
 If we had bad weather or other difficulties in Hakalau refuge on the preceding day, we have the option of birding another site of koa and ohia forest on the shoulder of Mauna Loa, where there is a fair chance of locating some of the endemic forest birds such as Hawaiian Hawk, I'iwi, Omao, Hawaii Elepaio, Hawaii Amakihi and Apapane.
-Back in Hilo, a visit to some local ponds and the black lava rocky shoreline may turn up some new species of waterfowl or shorebirds for our Hawaii compilation.
+Back in Hilo, a visit to some local ponds and the rocky black lava shoreline may turn up some new species of waterfowl or shorebirds for our Hawaii compilation.
 Other options include a trip to a local botanical garden or a return into Volcanoes National Park if an active lava flow is viewable.
 This is also a good day for some time to relax on the lanai at the hotel in Hilo.
+In recent years following the local Hilo birding hotspots, we have explored the southeastern shoreline of the Big Island; Enjoying views of Honu (the Green Sea Turtle) on beautiful Black Sand Beaches, and possibly visiting other birding areas throughout the day of traveling.
+This latter option has been very popular; A memorable time both scenery-wise and wildlife-wise.